jensens/ansible-docker-swarm-plone-cluster/README.md

 Create and deploy an n-node docker swarm cluster in minutes, with

-- [Traefik](https://containo.us/traefik/) as a reverse proxy and load balancer, including LentsEncrypt TLS certificates,
+- [Traefik](https://containo.us/traefik/) as a reverse proxy and load balancer, including LetsEncrypt TLS certificates,
 - [Portainer](https://www.portainer.io/) to manage containers and
 - [Plone](https://plone.org/) enterprise CMS (currently only in classic mode).